-Moscow is a city in northern Idaho, situated along the Washington/Idaho border, with a population of 25,060 (2015 U.S. Census est.).
-Moscow is the county seat and largest city in Latah County.
+Moscow is a city in northern Idaho, situated along the Washington/Idaho border.
 Moscow is the home of the University of Idaho, the land grant institution and primary research university for the state, as well as the home of New Saint Andrews College.
 Eight miles west is Pullman, Washington, home of Washington State University, also a land grant institution.